 \section{Related Work}

-MTL has been extensively studied in recent years \citep{evgeniou2004regularized, zhang2010convex, kumar2012learning, zhang2021multi, guo2021deep}.
+MTL has been extensively studied in recent years \cite{evgeniou2004regularized, zhang2010convex, kumar2012learning, zhang2021multi, guo2021deep}.
 How to design a good network architecture for MTL is an important issue.
-The most popular model is the multi-head hard sharing architecture \citep{caruana97,zllt14, long2015learning, lmzcl15, ruder2019latent}, which shares the first several layers among all the tasks and allow the subsequent layers to be specific to different tasks.
+The most widely used architecture is the multi-head hard sharing architecture \cite{caruana97, lmzcl15, ruder2019latent}, which shares the first several layers among all the tasks and allows the subsequent layers to be specific to different tasks.
 Then, to better handle task relationships, different MTL architectures have been proposed.
-For example, \cite{misra2016cross} propose a cross-stitch network to learn to linearly combine hidden representations of different tasks. \cite{ma2018modeling} proposes a multi-gate mixture-of-experts model which adopts the mixture-of-experts model by sharing expert submodels across all tasks, while having a gating network trained to optimize each task. \cite{liu2019end} proposes a Multi-Task Attention Network (MTAN), which consists of a shared network and an attention module for each task so that both shared and task-specific feature representations can be learned via the attention mechanism. \cite{gao2019nddr} propose a Neural Discriminative Dimensionality Reduction (NDDR) layer to enable automatic feature fusing at every layer from different tasks. \cite{SunPFS20} propose an Adaptive Sharing (AdaShare) method to learn the sharing pattern through a task-specific policy that selectively chooses which layers to be executed for each task. \cite{guo2020learning} propose an algorithm to learn where to share or branch within a network for MTL. \cite{cui2021adaptive} propose an Adaptive Feature Aggregation (AFA) layer, where a dynamic aggregation mechanism is designed to allow each task to adaptively determine the degree of the knowledge sharing between tasks.
+For example, \cite{misra2016cross} proposes a cross-stitch network to learn to linearly combine hidden representations of different tasks. \cite{ma2018modeling} proposes a multi-gate mixture-of-experts model which adopts the mixture-of-experts model by sharing expert submodels across all tasks, while having a gating network trained to optimize each task. \cite{liu2019end} proposes a Multi-Task Attention Network (MTAN), which consists of a shared network and an attention module for each task so that both shared and private feature representations can be learned via the attention mechanism. \cite{gao2019nddr} proposes a Neural Discriminative Dimensionality Reduction (NDDR) layer to enable automatic feature fusing at every layer for different tasks. \cite{SunPFS20} proposes an Adaptive Sharing (AdaShare) method to learn the sharing pattern through a policy that selectively chooses which layers to be executed for each task. \cite{cui2021adaptive} proposes an Adaptive Feature Aggregation (AFA) layer, where a dynamic aggregation mechanism is designed to allow each task to adaptively determine the degree of the knowledge sharing between tasks.
 PS-MCNN \cite{cao2018partially} adopts both shared network and task-specific network by performing the concatenation operation after each block to learn shared and task-specific representations.
 PLE \cite{tang2020progressive} separates shared components and task-specific components explicitly and adopts a progressive routing mechanism to extract semantic knowledge gradually for MTL.
 Some routing-based methods are proposed, including Multi-Agent Reinforcement Learning (MARL) \cite{rosenbaum2018routing} that allows the MTL network to dynamically self-organize its architecture in response to the input, Stochastic Filter Groups (SFG) \cite{bragman2019stochastic} that assigns convolution kernels in each layer to the ``specialist'' or ``generalist'' group, and Task Routing Layer (TRL) \cite{strezoski2019many} that allows for a single model to fit to many tasks within its parameter space with task-specific masking.